nijikokun/Prevu/readme.md

 location: project/
 ```

-And use the key-combo `ctrl + alt + p` to use prevu.
+And use the key-combo `ctrl + shift + q` to use prevu.
 This will cause a new tab or window to open in your default browser.

 Url will turn into: `http://localhost/project`